twolfson/if-i-were-to-build-a-startup-web-app/docs/ui-server-interface.md

 # SANITY CHECKING WORK HERE, PLEASE DON'T TAKE AT FACE VALUE YET (TODO)

+TODO: Pull in better explanation from root README

+TODO: Compute actual years for each

 **Winner: HTML forms, limited AJAX**

 **Runner-up: Even split between "HTML forms, no AJAX" and "No HTML forms, AJAX only"**